Shankarpalli: Transportation

 Shankarpally is well connected and provides the people of this town and the nearby villages with access to many transportation facilities.
 There is a railway station of South Central Railway of Indian Railways.
 Many passenger as well as super fast expresses, intercity expresses are operated in this line.
 This town has significantly developed road connectivity.
-Telangana State Road Transport Corporation a state owned corporation operates buses between Mehdipatnam-Shankarpally, Sangareddy-Shankarpally, Vikarabad-Shankarpally, Chevella-Shankarpally, Mominpet-Shankarpally among the many other lines.
+Telangana State Road Transport Corporation a state owned corporation operates buses between Mehdipatnam-Shankarpally, Sangareddy-Shankarpally, Vikarabad-Shankarpally, Chevella-Shankarpally, Mominpet-Shankarpally, Patancheru-Shankarpally among the many other lines.
 The state highway also passes through this town.

 Demographics

 As of 2011 census, Shankarpally had a population of 12,047.
 The total population constitute, 6,097 males and 5,950 females —a sex ratio of 976 females per 1000 males.
 1,639 children are in the age group of 0–6 years, of which 850 are boys and 786 are girls.
 The average literacy rate stands at 83.01% with 10,001 literates, significantly higher than the state average of 67.41%.